thoughtram/blog/_posts/2015-02-19-futuristic-routing-in-angular.md

 What we've done so far is not a very complex scenario, nor does it show the advantage over Angular's basic routing with `ngRoute`.
 There are other scenarios where the power of the new router really shines.
 One of them is being able to have sibling components per route.
 Exactly, we're finally able to load more than one component at a time!

 Imagine, when a user visits our app, we not only want to have a `welcome` component be loaded, we want to spin up another component for our navigation as well.
 So we end up with two components at the same time for one single route - `navigation` and `welcome`.
-We can configure our `$router` accordingly by specifying a `components` property which describes what components should be loaded for which viewport.
+We can configure our `$router` accordingly by specifying a `components` property which describes what components should be loaded for which outlet.
 Let's see how that works.

 {% highlight javascript %}
 app.controller('AppController', function ($router) {